junfenglx/reasoning_attention/README.md

-reasoning_attention
+Attention on SNLI
 ===================
-Unofficial implementation algorithms of attention model on SNLI dataset.
+Unofficial implementation algorithms of attention models on SNLI dataset.

 Current include papers:

 1. "Reasoning About Entailment With Neural Attention", [arXiv:1509.06664][1]
 2. "Learning Natural Language Inference with LSTM", [arXiv:1512.08849][2]